A Guide to Finding the Right Brake Line Fitting

 Most domestic and Asian brands use an inverted or bubble flare on the brake line ends

-See the images below for the differences in brake line fitting flare types
+See the images below for the differences in flare types

-The two most common brake line sizes for cars, light trucks and SUVs
+The two most common fittings for cars, light trucks and SUVs

-Most cars and light-duty SUVS and CUVs use 3/16″ diameter brake line.
+Most cars and light-duty SUVs and CUVs use 3/16″ diameter brake lines.
 Larger trucks often use 1/4″ lines.

 ©, 202 Rick Muscoplat